 After breakfast, embark on a morning panoramic and walking tour that introduces you to Lisbon’s famed monuments, including the including UNESCO-listed Belém Tower, the Monument of the Discoveries, and the Monastery of Jerónimos, also a UNESCO World Heritage Site.
 During your city tour, you’ll sample a classic Portuguese pastry: Pastéis de Belém.
 One taste of this creamy egg custard wrapped in buttery, flaky crust, and you’ll see why this is Portugal’s favorite treat!

-After lunch at a local restaurant, you’ll transfer by motorcoach through the lovely countryside to the western Algarve region before continuing to Portimão to embark ship.
-Settle in, relax, and enjoy an informative port talk followed by our Captain’s Welcome Dinner.
+After lunch at a local restaurant, settle in, relax, and enjoy an informative port talk followed by our Captain’s Welcome Dinner.